Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Data Base Creator/README.md

 ***Load and reproduce a body posture***

 To load an animation created and saved previously, the system come back the name of the .avi and .csv files digited by the user, and clear the lists used to have the angles information to each joint.
-The files are loaded and the angles information is saved in the corresponding lists, if the .avi file was loaded succesfull, the video and the angles information are playing at the same time, show them in the GUI.
+The files are loaded and the angles information is saved in the corresponding lists, if the .avi file was loaded succesful, the video and the angles information are playing at the same time, show them in the GUI.

 * The image shows the flowchart of the load animation process.
 ![flowchart body posture data base creator load a body posture](https://user-images.githubusercontent.com/31509775/33281012-d0351516-d371-11e7-8bc9-3489fb279a96.PNG)

 ### System user guide:

-When the system is stated the GUI es thrown and the user has two options: Create a new posture performing a emotion with his body or, load a posture created.
+When the system is started the GUI is thrown and the user has two options: Create a new posture performing an emotion with his body or, load a posture created.

 * The image shows the GUI of the system.
 ![data base creator gui](https://user-images.githubusercontent.com/31509775/33323936-ff653c76-d41b-11e7-96d6-a0afca092560.PNG)

 To create a new file that contain the body joints orientation that describe the posture that is performing the user, is necessary connect the kinect camera and select the emotion that is going to represent, then the user must to digit the name which he wants save the file, and finally record the posture.

-* The image shows an examples to create files with the body orientantion angles.
+* The image shows an examples to create files with the body orientation angles.
 ![create posture gif](https://user-images.githubusercontent.com/31509775/33324698-5c035268-d41e-11e7-83d9-a831d6b114c9.gif)

-To load a file (video and data) created previouly the user must digit the name of the file and just click on "load file".
+To load a file (video and data) created previously the user must digit the name of the file and just click on "load file".

 * The image shows an examples to load files created.